Facebook Twitter Email

 Home » Association » History

-ATAT Strategic Plan Adopted 2021
+ATAT Strategic Plan adopted 2025

 The Agriculture Teachers Association of Texas is dedicated to advancing agriculture education by providing member services, encouraging high standards of teaching and leadership, providing innovative professional development, and giving agriculture education a unified voice in the state governing bodies.

-Core Areas
+Core Areas:

 A. Ethical Practices in Teaching and Leadership